-- (1) Knowingly or purposely causes Serious Bodily Injury to another; or - (2) Negligently causes Serious Bodily Injury to another; or - (3) Aids, assists, commands, or counsels another to commit Aggravated Battery.
+- (4) Bodily harm to tribal officials, tribal employees or law enforcement officers lawfully discharging an official duty; or - (5) Aids, assists, commands, or counsels another to commit Aggravated Assault.

-Section 3.03 Contributing to the Delinquency of a Minor
+Section 3.02 Violations Against Minors

-- (A) A person commits Contributing to the Delinquency of a Minor when he or she purchases and/or gives: - (1) Alcohol, Cigarettes, or Marijuana for or to any person under the age of 21; or - (2) A Controlled Substance or a Narcotic Drug for or to any person under the age of 21. - (3) It is an exception under this subsection if the Controlled Substance or Narcotic Drug was administered by a parent or legal guardian to his/her minor child for therapeutic purposes and as part of the minor child's professional medical treatment by a licensed physician.
+- (C) Contributing to the Delinquency of a Minor: - (1) A person commits Contributing to the Delinquency of a Minor when he or she purchases or gives: - a.
+Alcohol to any person under the age of 21; or - b.
+Cigarettes, marijuana, Dangerous Drug or Narcotic Drug for or to any person under the age of 18.

-Section 3.04 Cruelty to Animals and Animal at Large
+Section 3.03 Cruelty to Animals and Animal at Large

-- (A) A person commits Cruelty to Animals if he or she: - (1) Physically mistreats an animal either by abuse or failure to furnish minimum care, including but not limited to failure to seek appropriate medical care. - (2) For purposes of this subsection, physical mistreatment of an animal shall include, but not be limited to, killing (except for permitted hunting), maiming, mutilating, beating, torturing, wounding, tormenting an animal or depriving an animal of necessary sustenance, drink, food or shelter. - (B) A person commits Animal at Large if he or she: - (1) Permits an animal, other than a domestic cat, to be at large. - (2) For purposes of this subsection, at large means not under the physical control of the owner or keeper or not physically contained on the owner's or keeper's premises or motor vehicle.
+- (A) A person commits "Cruelty to Animals" if he or she: - (1) Physically mistreats an animal either by abuse or failure to furnish minimum care, including but not limited to failure to seek appropriate medical care.
+Physical mistreatment of an animal shall include but is not limited to killing (except for permitted hunting), maiming, mutilating, beating, torturing, wounding, tormenting an animal or depriving an animal of necessary sustenance, drink, food or shelter. - (B) A person commits "Animal at Large" if he or she: - (1) Permits an animal, other than a domestic cat, to be at large.
+At Large means not under the physical control of the owner or keeper or not physically contained on the owner's or keeper's premises or motor vehicle.